Quantifying the causal effect of speed cameras on road traffic accidents via an approximate Bayesian doubly robust estimator: Approximate Bayesian doubly-robust estimation

 The following models are tested: \begin{itemize} \item[1.] $\widehat{\tau}_{BOR1}$ - an approximate Bayesian OR model based on the correctly specified model: $\Expect[Y|D,X]=\beta_0+\beta_{1}D+\beta_{2}X$.
 The point estimate reported in the simulations is the mean value of the ATE posterior predictive distribution, i.e.

-\item[2.] $\widehat{\tau}_{BOR2}$ - same as [1.] except based based on an incorrectly specified OR model with covariate $X$ excluded. \item[3.] $\widehat{\tau}_{BDR1}$ - an approximate Bayesian DR model based on an incorrectly specified OR model ($X$ excluded) but with weights based on the correct PS model
+\item[2.] $\widehat{\tau}_{BOR2}$ - same as [1.] except based based on an incorrectly specified OR model with covariate $X$ excluded. \item[3.] $\widehat{\tau}_{PS1}$ - an approximate Bayesian inverse PS weighted model based on the correctly specified PS model

+\item[4.] $\widehat{\tau}_{PS2}$ - an approximate Bayesian inverse PS weighted model based on an incorrectly specified PS model, in which the PS is generated randomly from the continuous uniform distribution: $\widehat{\pi}(D|X) \sim \text{Uniform}(0,1)$. \item[5.] $\widehat{\tau}_{BDR1}$ - an approximate Bayesian DR model based on an incorrectly specified OR model ($X$ excluded) but with weights based on the correct PS model

-\item[4.] $\widehat{\tau}_{BDR2}$ - an approximate Bayesian DR model based on a correctly specified OR model but with weights based on an incorrect PS model, which is generated randomly from the continuous uniform distribution: $\widehat{\pi}(D|X) \sim \text{Uniform}(0,1)$. \item[5.] $\widehat{\tau}_{BDR3}$ - an approximate Bayesian DR model based on an incorrectly specified OR model weighted with weights based on an incorrect PS model. \end{itemize}
+\item[6.] $\widehat{\tau}_{BDR2}$ - an approximate Bayesian DR model based on a correctly specified OR model but with weights based on the incorrect PS model. \item[7.] $\widehat{\tau}_{BDR3}$ - an approximate Bayesian DR model based on the incorrectly specified OR model weighted with weights based on the incorrect PS model. \end{itemize}

 The simulations are based on 1000 runs on generated datasets of size 1,000.
 In each case, we place a Normal prior on the treatment coefficient $\beta_1$, with mean equal to the true value (5 in this case).
 We set the measure of faith $k$ to be relatively low so as not to overly affect the results.
 Table \ref{sims} shows our simulation results.
 Mean values and variances of the point estimates obtained (i.e. means and variances of the ATE distributions) and the mean squared error (MSE) are reported.